CompPhysics/MachineLearning/README.md

 - Learn about about decision trees and random forests
 - Learn about support vector machines and kernel transformations
 - Reduction of data sets, from PCA to clustering, supervised and unsupervided methods
 - Work on numerical projects to illustrate the theory.
-The projects play a central role and students are expected to know modern programming languages like Python or C++.
+The projects play a central role and you are expected to know modern programming languages like Python or C++.

 ## Prerequisites

 Basic knowledge in programming and mathematics, with an emphasis on linear algebra.
-Knowledge of Python or/and C++ as programming languages is required and experience with Jupiter notebook is recommended.
+Knowledge of Python or/and C++ as programming languages is strongly recommended and experience with Jupiter notebook is recommended.
 Required courses are the equivalents to the University of Oslo mathematics courses MAT1100, MAT1110, MAT1120 and at least one of the corresponding computing and programming courses INF1000/INF1110 or MAT-INF1100/MAT-INF1100L/BIOS1100/KJM-INF1100.
+Most universities offer nowadays a basic programming courses (often compulsory) where Python is the recurring programming language.

 ## The course has two central parts

 1. Statistical analysis and optimization of data
 2. Machine learning

+These topics will be scattered thorughout the course and may not  necessarily be taught separately.
+Rather, we will often take an approach (during the lectures and project/exercise sessions where say elements from statistical data analysis are mixed with specific Machine Learning algorithms.

 ### Statistical analysis and optimization of data